Damping transition in an open generalized Aubry-Andr\'e-Harper model: Introduction

-In this work, we consider an open quantum system with aperiodic order, governed by the Lindblad master equation.
-The aperiodic order is introduced by modulation of lattice hopping amplitude.
-Following the methods developed in Ref. \cite{FSong2019,CHLiu2020}, we study the dynamics of this system in terms of the damping matrix derived from the Liouvillian.
-The damping matrix is mathematically non-Hermitian.
-The spectrum and state properties are revealed.
-We find a phase transition of the state localization with different scaling rules.
-This phase transition is accompanied by the emergent non-Bloch anti-PT symmetry breaking (reminiscent of the concept of non-Bloch PT symmetry, see Refs. \cite{Longhioe,Longhiprr}), also signaled by the change of the spectra topology (an imaginary-to-complex transition).
-The damping dynamics thus exhibits different behaviors.
-As revealed in Ref. \cite{FSong2019}, in the absence of the aperiodic order, the system will undergo chiral damping, \emph{i.e.}, the system starts to damp in an unidirectional way.
-However, with the increase of the aperiodic order, the chiral damping fades away, and the system sees a dynamical phase transition related with non-Bloch anti-PT symmetry breaking.
-Furthermore, we propose a possible scheme based on the momentum lattice to realize our model and detect the main physics \cite{Gadway2015,Meier2016,Meiernc}.
+In this paper, we consider an open quantum system with periodic and aperiodic orders, governed by the Lindblad master equation.
+The aperiodic order is introduced by the modulation of lattice hopping amplitude.
+Following the methods developed in Refs. \cite{FSong2019,CHLiu2020}, we study the dynamics of this system in terms of the damping matrix derived from the Liouvillian.
+The damping matrix is mathematically non-Hermitian, and can be seen as a generalized AAH model.
+For the commensurate case, we show a phase transition of the skin effect with non-Bloch anti-$\mathcal{PT}$ symmetry breaking (reminiscent of the concept of non-Bloch $\mathcal{PT}$ symmetry, see Refs. \cite{Longhioe,Longhiprr}).
+The phase transition is characterized by both the spectral topology and mean inverse participation ratio, further revealed by a finite-size scaling analysis.
+As a physical consequence, we find transition of the damping dynamics across distinct phases.
+To characterize the damping transition, we investigate the longest relaxation time and relaxation velocity, showing a way to control the relaxation process in the experiment.
+As revealed in Ref. \cite{FSong2019}, in the absence of the modulation, the system will undergo chiral damping, i.e., the system starts to damp in an unidirectional way.
+With the increase in modulation strength, the chiral damping fades away.
+For the incommensurate case, we find richer phases due to the competition of the non-Hermitian skin effect and the Anderson localization.
+We identify phases with the coexistence of two types of the states, which are separated by a generalized mobility edge.
+Furthermore, we propose a possible scheme based on the momentum lattice to realize and detect our model \cite{Gadway2015,Meier2016,Meiernc}.